 They may be.
 AAMC demanded a 30% increase in enrollment.
 It's the oldest school in the country and, say or think whatever you like, the school that's moved science and medicine in ways that need not be described here.
 It wouldn't be silly to imagine for a moment that they are taking some initiative.
 But it wouldn't be sound to start placing bets just yet.CaramelDlite said:Yeah, just got it bout 30 minutes ago.
 They say they're sending out secondaries due to high requests or something.
 I sense a record year in applications, and that doesn't sit well with me unless they plan on increasing their entering class size

 Yeah, it's a little annoying.
 The only real research I've been involved with has been clinical, but I suppose I still need to get a letter written by the surgeon.dimebag darrell said:Did anyone else notice that the directions given in the Word document sent by e-mail state that a letter of evaluation must be submitted by every research supervisor that an applicant has had?
 I hadn't requested a letter from both of my PIs; I just had one of them write one to be used by my school's premed committee.

 I guess I have to scramble to get that other LOR now, just for Harvard.

-It says in the "Reseach Letter FAQs" on the HMS website that a committee letter will completely satisfy the letter requirements.
-Do you suppose this means that you don't have to submit a letter from each research supervisor if you're submitting a committee letter?
+It says in the "Reseach Letter FAQs" on the HMS website that a committe letter will completely satisfy the letter requirements.
+Do you suppose this means that you don't have to submit a letter from each research supervisor if you're submitting a committe letter?
 Completely is completely, right?